RaiderHQ/ruby_raider/README.md

 **Ruby raider provides the following list of commands**
 ```
+Commands:
   raider browser [BROWSER]         # Sets the default browser for a project

   raider feature [FEATURE_NAME]    # Creates a new feature

   raider help [COMMAND]            # Describe available commands or one specific command

   raider helper [HELPER_NAME]      # Creates a new helper

   raider new [PROJECT_NAME]        # Creates a new framework based on settings picked

   raider page [PAGE_NAME]          # Creates a new page object

   raider path [PATH]               # Sets the default path for scaffolding

   raider raid                      # It runs all the tests in a project

+  raider scaffold [SCAFFOLD_NAME]  # It generates everything needed to start automating

   raider spec [SPEC_NAME]          # Creates a new spec

   raider url [URL]                 # Sets the default url for a project
 ```

 It's possible to add the option --path or -p if you want to specify where to create your features, pages, helpers and